ilevd/hicosql/README.md

 requests functions in compile-time.
 Or at least cache the call to `hugsql/sqlvec-fn`.

-The library is in an experimental stage, the help is appreciated.
+The library is in development, the help is appreciated.

 ## License